-Based on the Receiver's preliminary investigation, it appears that the Properties (together with the \$1.15 million in sale proceeds that were being held in trust at the time of the Receiver's appointment) represent the largest assets of material value that are attributable to investor funds.
-With the assistance of her retained professionals, the Receiver will continue to interview third parties and gather and review relevant documents from the Receivership Entities and third parties.
-It will be necessary to obtain and review all such documents in order to complete an understanding of the operation of the various Receivership Entities, the flow of funds through and for the benefit of those Receivership Entities, to identify any additional sources of recovery, and to prepare an accounting.
-The Receiver continues to work diligently on this task, but without knowing the volume of documents she expects to receive, it is difficult to estimate the time needed for completion.
+The Properties (along with the \$1.15 million in sale proceeds that were being held in trust at the time of the Receiver's appointment) represented the largest material asset that are attributable to investor funds.
+With the assistance of retained professionals, the Receiver will continue to gather and review relevant documents from the Receivership Entities and third parties to determine if there are other viable claims.
+The Receiver is moving forward with third-party claims and will serve notice to those third parties.

-The Receiver's investigation will also focus on identifying relevant documentation to allow her forensic accountants to complete an analysis of all investor transactions, a necessary task to assess and administer a Court-approved claims process.
-In the course of reviewing, analyzing, and compiling this information, the Receiver may also request that certain investors provide copies of relevant documentation evidencing their relationship with the Receivership Entities.
+The Receiver continues to work diligently on reviewing the transfer of funds between entities with her professionals and determine, in her discretion, the most equitable recommendation to the Court for compensating defrauded investors.
+Part of this investigation involves allowing her forensic accountants complete their analysis of all investor transactions and the flow of funds, a necessary task to assess and administer the Court-approved claims process and to receive final approval for the Claims Determinations for individual investors.
+In reviewing, analyzing, and compiling this information, the Receiver has requested that investors provide copies of relevant documentation evidencing their relationship with the Receivership Entities, which went into evaluating the reconciled claims amount for investors.